sonar-xsl/Sonar-XSL-Plugin/README.md

 *A Schematron-based SonarQube plugin for XSL code quality measurement.*

-## Goals

-Extends the benefits of SonarQube to XSL projects :
+it brings the benefits of SonarQube to XSL projects :
 * Continuous Quality measurement
 * Interactive documentation of best-practices

-## What this plugin does
+## How it works

-This plugin runs an XSL-related Best-practice Schematron on each xslt file of your project.
+**This plugin runs an XSL-related Best-practice Schematron on each XSLT file of your project.**

 It embeds the [xslt-quality](https://github.com/mricaud/xslt-quality) schematron from @mricaud.
 That Schematron Script, based on [Mukul Gandhi's work](http://gandhimukul.tripod.com/xslt/xslquality.html), checks some common XSL pitfalls.

-Examples :
+### A few examples of rules :

 * Variables should be typed
 * The use of wildcard namespaces `*:` in xpath statements should be avoided